Bank of Baroda Logo

 Bank of Baroda Emblem

 The bank’s symbolism is a successful combination of text and graphics.
-On the left is a hand-drawn character in the shape of a large “B.” The letter is double, which is emphasized by the right-sided outline, which repeats the silhouette formed from the name “Bank of Baroda.”
+On the left is a hand-drawn character shaped like a large “B.” The letter is double, emphasized by the right-sided outline that repeats the silhouette formed by the name “Bank of Baroda.”
 It contains both Bs at once.
-The symbols are separated by white space of the same configuration.
-In the lower-left corner, there is a half-disk of the sun with rays going up.
+A white space of the same configuration separates the symbols.
+In the lower-left corner, there is a half-disc of the sun with rays going up.
 They are depicted as five thin stripes of different lengths.

 The second part of the logo is an inscription made in two languages.
 At the top, Hindi is used – the state language in India.
 The text is written in a special calligraphic script called Devanagari, with a special connecting line.
-Below is the same phrase, but in the English version.
-This is because many people in India communicate in English, as the country used to be the largest colony of Great Britain.
+Below is the same phrase in English.
+This is because many people in India communicate in English, as the country was once the largest colony of Great Britain.

-Although the logo contains inscriptions in two languages, they use the same type of typeface.
+Although the logo contains inscriptions in two languages, they use the same typeface.
 This technique makes the emblem stylistically integral.
-Phrases have a slight slope to the right.
+Phrases have a slight rightward slope.
 The first letters in words are uppercase; the rest are lowercase.
-Sans Serif of medium thickness is used as the base font.
+A medium-thickness sans serif is used as the base font.

-All elements are painted in one palette, which consists of a combination of white and orange.
-Moreover, the latter color has a pastel shade close to the color of a sandy desert.
+All elements are painted in a single palette of white and orange.
+Moreover, the latter color is a pastel shade reminiscent of a sandy desert.